Securing a sustainable and resilient energy future

-- By Fall 2017 the Collaboratory will form an Industry Advisory Committee made up of 8-10 industry executives.
+- In November 2017 the Collaboratory formed an Industry Advisory Committee made up of 15 industry executives.
 The committee’s purpose will be to advise the Collaboratory on opportunities for energy-related research and development; advise and advocate for the Collaboratory’s strategic initiatives with State of Colorado and National officials; help foster relationships between Collaboratory institutions and industry partners with the goal of enhancing collaboration and partnerships; help create critical partnerships that pair private sector experts with research professionals to bring commercially viable technologies to market, create new products, develop and enhance companies and high-value jobs, grow local economies, while increasing the research capacity of Colorado’s research universities in strategic areas; encourage partnerships among universities, federal and state governments, funders, philanthropists and philanthropic organizations, economic developers, workforce developers and the business community in order to strengthen and revitalize university research and speed its translation into innovative products and services; and help merge the discovery-driven culture of the Collaboratory members with the innovation-driven environment of industry for the purposes of facilitating the rapid transfer of knowledge, ideas, and technology to commercialization and productive societal use.
 Click here for more information.

 - During 2016 and the first half of 2017 the Collaboratory completed a great deal of activity in support of clean energy innovation and economic growth in Colorado.
 In the months ahead, as missions and budgets for federal agencies sponsoring research and innovation, in particular those for DOE, continue to be developed, the Executive Board has advised that the Collaboratory move forward cautiously until there is more clarity around the federal agency funding opportunities for our Collaboratory researchers to pursue.